 I must be honest; it took me years to build a stable business.
 And I’m no way near where I want to take my business.
 The good thing about being a struggling entrepreneur for years is that I’ve learned what doesn’t work.

 Just like the majority of entrepreneurs, I’d rather have a business that grows consistently, than a business that’s up and down all the time.
 Too many digital business ideas are far from stable.
 How often have you heard of online businesses that dried up overnight after Facebook or Amazon changed something in their policy?

-In this article, I’ll share 8 ideas for online businesses that have the potential to generate consistent revenue.
+In this article, I’ll share 8 ideas for online businesses that have the potential to generate consistent revenue so you can make money from home.
 I’ll briefly cover every idea in case you’re looking for inspiration for your next business.